 Major 4th of July 2026 Events Across the Country

-Every state is planning something, but a few cities are going especially big for the 250th.
-Here are the events worth planning a trip around.
+Every state is planning something, but a few cities are going especially big.
+These are the ones worth a trip.

 How to Throw the Ultimate 4th of July Backyard Party